Alick Tipoti: Career

 In 2015 he performed the Marimawa (spiritual mask dance) at the British Museum in London.

-He has been a longtime friend of artist Dennis Nona (born 1973), who shares similar goals and influences.
-The work of both artists have been hugely influential in developing a "school of contemporary Torres Strait Islander art".
-Tipoti has also been a mentor and leader to younger artists in the Torres Strait Islands, who have been influenced by both artists' success.
+Tipoti has also been a mentor and leader to younger artists in the Torres Strait Islands.

 Current practice

 Tipoti's work includes printmaking, sculpture, painting, dance and performance art.
 His subjects include legendary heroes and his creations include weapons, dhari (the Torres Strait Islander traditional headdress, as featured on the flag), masks, and drums.

 His work reflects the culture of his people, the Maluyligal (Maluilgal) of the Torres Strait, with a strong focus on representing his language.
 His works sometimes have a strong narrative element, sometimes comprising more than one image, and he pays attention to minute details.
 He aims to document aspects of his culture, including stories, genealogies, and songs, so that future generations can learn from his work, and, as one of the last generations to speak Kala Lagaw Ya (of the Maluilgal nation) fluently, he is involved in programs that help to preserve the language.
 He also speaks Kala Kawa Ya (of the Guda Maluyligal nation).

 He teaches language, culture and history at Tagai State College and Thursday Island TAFE.

 He lives and works mostly in Cairns.